Taking the Security out of Security Questions

 Here is where you have some options,

-1. If a user requests a password reset, simply generate a new password and send it to the email address on file.
+1. If a user requests a password reset, generate a new password and send it to the email address on file.

 2. Get the user to verify who they are by validating some information you have stored under their account.
-First line of address, day and month of birth, etc.
+First line of address, day and month of birth, etc. Email them with a confirmation link so that you can verify they have access to the email account on file.
+That confirmation link then sends them to a page where the user can set a new password.

 3. Security questions.
 Get them to fill in some security questions when creating their account, then we can just use that!